 While browsing, we didn’t notice Surfshark’s effect on our internet speeds at all.
 Websites loaded quickly and emailing, downloading attachments, and browsing social media all went very quickly.
 We had no issues watching videos on YouTube and Netflix, either.
 Netflix even appeared to buffer faster than with other VPN providers.
 This is quite remarkable when you consider the speed test results.
-Nevertheless, we can confidently say that Surfshark works excellent for streaming.
+Nevertheless, we can confidently say that Surfshark works excellent for streaming (especially Netflix).

 Downloading torrents went effortlessly as well.
 We managed to download relatively large files in no time.
 What’s more, Surfshark even noticed we were using a torrenting program and automatically switched from a regular VPN server to a specialized P2P server to facilitate the downloading.
 We found this to be very user-friendly.